Lexington Winter Invitational

 I think the ballot ultimately just decides a win and a loss, but I can be convinced that there are extra significances and values to it.
 That being said, I have seen a lot of k aff with impacts that the ballot clearly can not address.

-Not a big fan of these debates and never was and is good at it.
+Not a big fan of these debates and never have been good at it.

 From Seth Gannon's paradigm: